BrainModes/TVB-Pypeline/README.md

 + Include some example workflows for different cluster scenarios, realized through e.g. controll-scripts written in BASH
 + Re-Implement Multishell-Tracking using FSLs bedpostx as in https://github.com/BrainModes/TVB-empirical-data-pipeline/tree/multiShell
 + Implement the formatting of the results into a TVB-ZIP-File as in https://github.com/BrainModes/TVB-empirical-data-pipeline/blob/NSG/matlab_scripts/connectivity2TVBFS.m
++ Check if Non-DICOM data works as input